 As for the label “anti-semite”, as Joseph Sobran said, that does not mean anyone who hates the Jews, but anyone who the Jews hate.
 My own eyes were opened as to who the Jews are and what they are up to, in theory by the small book of the Argentinian priest, Fr Julio Meinvielle “The Mystery of the Jews in History”, in practice by the Zuendel trials in Canada in the late 1980’s.
 Hats off to brave lovers and tellers of truth, without any hatred of the Jews or of anybody else, men like Faurisson and Zuendel, even if they are not Catholics (but then the Catholic Church too has been heavily subverted since the Second Vatican Council).
 Such men have rendered a huge service to poor modern mankind!

 “Denying the deniers: Q & A with Deborah Lipstadt,” Jewish Telegraphic Agency, April 19, 2009.

 David Harrison, “Downfall of Holocaust-denying bishop,” Telegraph, February 28, 2009.

 Avi Weiss, “Auschwitz is a sacred place of Jewish memory.
 It’s no place for a Catholic church,” Washington Post, January 28, 2015.

 Israel Shamir, Cabbala of Power (Charleston, SC: BookSurge, 2007), 92.

-Posted by Jonas E. Alexis on August 23, 2016, With 13112 Reads Filed under Investigations, Life.
+Posted by Jonas E. Alexis on August 23, 2016, With 13602 Reads Filed under Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.